beetbox/audioread/README.rst

         for buf in f:
             do_something(buf)

 Buffers in the file can be accessed by iterating over the object returned from ``audio_open``.
-Each buffer is a ``buffer`` or ``str`` object containing raw 16-bit little-endian integer PCM data.
-(Currently, these PCM format attributes are not configurable, but this could be added to most of the backends.)
+Each buffer is a ``buffer`` or ``str`` object containing raw **16-bit little-endian signed integer PCM data**.
+(Currently, these PCM format parameters are not configurable, but this could be added to most of the backends.)

 Additional values are available as fields on the audio file object: